andrew-johnson-4/LSTS/README.md

 ## Rules Based Logic

-Proofs in LSTS are built by connecting type definitions to quantified statements.
-Types are logic at rest.
-Statements are logic in motion.
-A Type knows what it is.
-A Statement shows what it is.
+Proofs in LSTS are built by connecting terms, type definitions, and quantified statements.
+Terms can be evaluated to obtain Values.
+Types describe properties of Terms.
+Statements describe relations between Terms and Types.

 ### Terms